JahnChoi/steve.ai/docs/proposal.md

 **Evaluation**:

-We will evaluate the success of our agent using the function (number of mobs killed / time taken for all kills) as well as whether our agent survives the encounter.
-This will ensure our agent will be killing enemy mobs with maximum efficiency and survive any encounter.
+We will evaluate the success of our agent using the function (number of Mobs killed / time taken for all kills) as well as whether our agent survives the encounter.
+This will ensure our agent will be killing Mobs with maximum efficiency.
 As a baseline, we will personally attempt fights with in game Mobs and measure our efficiency in comparison to the agent.
-Each state and action that our agent encounters/produces will be logged for debugging and model improvement purposes.
 We hope our agent will be at least 25% more efficient than our attempts.

 The sanity cases our agent will be subjected to include its ability to neutralize single Mobs within a reasonable timeframe.
-We will graph the evaluation function over time/generations of our model to verify our model’s fighting capabilities.
-We will also attempt to map out a live graph of our agent within the arena while it fights different types of mobs to fully analyze its capabilities.
-Our moonshot will be an agent that is 200% as effective as our human combat skills.
-Or, perhaps an agent that cannot be defeated by any reasonable number of Mobs.
+We will graph the evaluation function over time/generations of our model to verify that our model is improving its abilities.
+Our moonshot will be an agent that is capable of adapting to fight any mob type in Minecraft with high efficiency and multiple strategic options.

 **Appointment**: